2 min read

 C#

-var clientProtocolConnectionFactory = new ClientProtocolConnectionFactory(connectionOptions, logger: logger);await using var protocolConnection = clientProtocolConnectionFactory.CreateConnection(serverAddress);
+var clientProtocolConnectionFactory = new ClientProtocolConnectionFactory(connectionOptions, logger: logger);await using var protocolConnection = clientProtocolConnectionFactory.CreateConnection(serverAddress);This allows you to implement your own custom version of ClientConnection or ConnectionCache.

-There is currently no public API to create server protocol connections; as a result, you can't create your own custom version of Server
+There is currently no public API to create server protocol connections; as a result, you can't create your own custom version of Server.